George C. Marshall: World War II

-As Chief of Staff, Marshall organized the largest military expansion in American history, inheriting an outmoded, poorly equipped Regular Army of 189,000 men and, partly drawing from his experience teaching and developing techniques of modern warfare as an instructor at the Army War College, coordinated the large-scale expansion and modernization of the U.S. Army.
+As chief of staff, Marshall organized the largest military expansion in American history, inheriting an outmoded, poorly equipped Regular Army of 189,000 men and, partly drawing from his experience teaching and developing techniques of modern warfare as an instructor at the Army War College, coordinated the large-scale expansion and modernization of the U.S. Army.
 Under his name were produced significant works of doctrine such as Field Manual 100-5.
-During his first week in office, he advised Roosevelt to issue an executive order expanding the Regular Army to 227,000 troops and the National Guard to 235,000 reservists, although the President could not immediately act because the United States Congress still favored isolationism.
+During his first week in office, he advised Roosevelt to issue an executive order expanding the Regular Army to 227,000 troops and the National Guard to 235,000 reservists, although the president could not immediately act because the United States Congress still favored isolationism.

 Marshall's efforts to expand the United States Armed Forces began to have more success after the Axis powers conquered most of Western Europe in the Battle of France.
 Beginning in July 1940, he was greatly assisted in this effort by newly appointed Secretary of War Henry Stimson, whom Marshall would gradually displace as the most significant leader of the U.S. military apparatus in a deviation from the United States' tradition of civilian control of the military.
 Though he had never actually led troops in combat, Marshall was a skilled organizer with a talent for inspiring other officers.
 Many of the American generals who were given top commands during the war were either picked or recommended by Marshall, including Dwight D. Eisenhower, Jacob L. Devers, George S. Patton, Terry de la Mesa Allen Sr., Lloyd Fredendall, Lesley J. McNair, Mark Wayne Clark and Omar Bradley.
+To make room for younger, more vigorous commanders, Marshall also moved to force out officers he considered unfit for the demands of wartime command, establishing in 1941 a selection-out body popularly known as the plucking board.